sbarbett/udns_zwhois/README.md

 python3 src/zwhois.py --token YOUR_BEARER_TOKEN
 ```

-_Note: If you choose to supply a bearer token directly to the script, it will not be able to automatically refresh when it expires.
-For long-running processes, I recommend using credentials._
+_Note: If you choose to supply a bearer token directly to the script, it will not be able to automatically refresh when it expires unless you also supply a refresh token._

 ### Output Options: